open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

             "to" : {
               "speakerUri" : "tag:agentBeingUnivited,2025:1234"
             },
-            "parameters ": {
             "reason" : "@brokenPolicy: agents should not contain content that is offensive or encourages illegal activity" }
-          }
         ]
       }